davidmcglashan/card-games/README.md

 ## 1.4.4
 * Added helpful pile labels to some of the games.
+* Added setting in Clock to automatically turn the next card.

 ## 1.4.3
 * Appearance tweaks to the new list of games page.